sighingnow/jekyll-gitbook/_pages/Agent.md

 - Now you should be able to see the new logo, new title and will be able to access the out of box widgets i.e Webex & Custom Experience Analytics.

-# Redorder components of Horizontal Header
+# Reorder components of Horizontal Header

 - Download the **[custom JSON file](<https://raw.githubusercontent.com/wxcctechsummit/wxcclabguides/master/TechSummitRoW_2021/FlyHigh%20Desktop%20Layout%201.0(1).json>){:target="\_blank"}**.